zerdlg/p4dlg/README.md

 ...
 ]

-# Once referenced, a table object is acceesible as an attribute oif the connection object.
+# Once referenced, a table object becomes acceesible as an attribute of said connection object.

 In [30]: jnl.domain
 Out[30]: <libjnl.jnlSqltypes.JNLTable at 0x16099e210>      # A table is a reference to class JNLTable (in this case).